 So taking care of yourself physically, mentally and emotionally is vital.

+Natural Back Health is a private professional service providing gentle, low force and safe therapy to bring about healing and relief.
 If you have any further questions regarding this topic please do not hesitate to contact the clinic.
 Call today to arrange your first visit!

 Appointment times are flexible with late evening availability at the Cork street clinic.
 The last consultation time for new clients is 19.30.
 The last regular care appointment is 20.00.